 YES, IOWANS ARE

-FRICKIN' DERA
+FRICKIN' DERANGED.

 Huckabee wins big, Edwards beats Clinton.

-the emptiest suits on the modern American political scene -- Huckabee sincere but flimsy as wet kleenex, Edwards thoroughly phoney from hairspray to shoe-polish.
+These are two of the emptiest suits on the modern American political scene -- Huckabee sincere but flimsy as wet kleenex, Edwards thoroughly phoney from hairspray to shoe-polish.

 Salient observations from National Review Online's "Corner" blog: